HEASARC/sciserver_cookbooks/xmm/analysis-xmm-ABC-guide-ch6-p1.md

 Finally, the `#XMMEA_EM` (`#XMMEA_EP` for the PN) filter provides a canned screening set of `FLAG` values for the event.
 The `FLAG` value provides a bit encoding of various event conditions, e.g., near hot pixels or outside of the field of view.
 Setting `FLAG == 0` in the selection expression provides the most conservative screening criteria and should always be used when serious spectral analysis is to be done on the PN.
 It typically is not necessary for the MOS.

 It is a good idea to keep the output filtered event files and use them in your analyses, as opposed to re-filtering the original file with every task.
 This will save much time and computer memory.
-As an example, the Lockman Hole data's original event file is 48.4 Mb; the fully filtered list (that is, filtered spatially, temporally, and spectrally) is only 4.0Mb!
+As an example, the Lockman Hole data's original event file is 48.4 MB; the fully filtered list (that is, filtered spatially, temporally, and spectrally) is only 4.0MB!

 The input arguments to `evselect` to apply the filter are: